What is CBD

 • CBD affects other receptor systems, such as Serotonin receptors (5-HT1A), which plays a role in anxiety, depression and pain.

-• It unfolds anti-inflammatory and antioxidant effects, which have been demonstrated on various biochemical levels.
+• It unfolds anti-inflammatory and antioxidant effects, which have been detected on various biochemical levels.

 • CBD modulates a variety of receptors in the human body and is therefore considered a multimodal substance.

-More about this in the blog post "CBD Effect".
+More on this in the blog post "CBD Effect".

 In many European countries, including Germany and Austria, CBD is generally legal, provided certain conditions are met: